nzakas/understandinges6/manuscript/13-Modules.md

 export { sum as default };
 ```

-Using `as default` specifies that `sum` should be the default export of the module.
-This syntax is equivalent to the previous `export` example.
+The identifier `default` has special meaning in a renaming export and indicates a value should be the default for the module.
+Because `default` is a keyword in JavaScript, it can't be used for a variable, function, or class name (it can be used as a property name).
+So the use of `default` to rename an export is a special case to create a consistency with how non-default exports are defined.
+This syntax is useful if you want to use a single `export` statement to specify multiple exports, including the default, at once.

 ### Importing Default Values